sanity-io/sanity/cypress/readme.md

 1. Open test studio in a browser (by running `npm start` as you normally would)
+2. Navigate to a document
-2. Open "Developer console" and find the value of the `sanitySession` cookie
+3. Open "Developer console" and find the value of the `sanitySession` cookie
-3. Set the environment variable by running
+4. Set the environment variable by running
    ```shell
    export CYPRESS_SANITY_SESSION_TOKEN='<...>'
    ```